Clarke family murders

-Hannah Clarke (formerly Baxter; 8 September 1988 – 19 February 2020) was an Australian woman who was fatally burned in a petrol fire in her car, along with her three children, in a quadruple murder–suicide by her estranged husband, Rowan Baxter, in Camp Hill, Queensland.
+On 19 February 2020, Rowan Charles Baxter perpetrated a quadruple murder–suicide in Camp Hill, Brisbane, Queensland, Australia.
+Baxter fatally burned his 31-year-old estranged wife Hannah Ashlie Clarke and their three children, Aaliyah, Laianah and Trey, before committing suicide at the scene.

 The murders sparked a national debate about domestic violence in Australia, after reports emerged that Baxter had a history of violence and alleged misogyny and had been subjected to a domestic violence order (DVO) as well as child custody orders as recently as the month of the murders.

 Background

-Hannah Clarke met New Zealand-born Rowan Baxter, eleven years her senior, when she was aged 19.
-Baxter, a former rugby league player who played for the New Zealand Warriors, was previously married to another woman.
-He proposed to Clarke in 2011 and they married in Kingscliff, New South Wales, in 2012.
-They had three children: Aaliyah, 6; Laianah, 4; and Trey, 3.
-Reports emerged after the murders that Clarke had allegedly been emotionally, physically, sexually and financially abused by Baxter during their marriage.
+Hannah Clarke (1988–2020) met New Zealand-born Rowan Baxter (1977–2020), eleven years her senior, in 2008 when she was aged 19.
+Baxter was previously married to another woman; who had also been subject to his controlling behaviours and anger issues.
+Baxter and Clarke married in Kingscliff, New South Wales, in 2012.
+They had three children: daughter Aaliyah Anne, 6; daughter Laianah Grace, 4; and son Trey Rowan Charles, 3.

+Baxter was a former rugby league player who trialled with the New Zealand Warriors in 2005, before moving to Brisbane as a fitness coach.
+When with the Warriors, it was indicated he had "anger problems" with incidents both when a rugby union player and later as a rugby league player.
+Baxter and Clarke had been owners of a fitness gymnasium at nearby Capalaba, where she taught children's CrossFit classes.
+Clarke was a trampolining champion, who had represented the state of Queensland and had international medals.
+The business closed down in late 2019.
+In November 2019, Baxter became angry that he failed to place in a CrossFit competition but Clarke did, and that she did not withdraw.

+Reports emerged after the murders alleging that Baxter had emotionally, physically, sexually and financially abused Clarke during their marriage.
+This included him causing welts on her arm, hacking her telephone, placing recording devices around her house, and photographing her movements.
+Baxter also sought to reduce Clarke's contact with her family in Brisbane.

-Baxter was subjected to a DVO after he allegedly kidnapped Laianah on Boxing Day 2019.
+Baxter was subjected to a domestic violence order (DVO) after he allegedly kidnapped their daughter Laianah on Boxing Day 2019.
 He had rejected his lawyer's advice in mediation and refused to sign a consent order offered by Clarke allowing him 165 days of custody a year.
 The DVO was varied in the Holland Park Magistrates' Court in January 2020, returning Baxter's full access to his children.
 The couple then went to mediation, with Baxter refusing to sign the consent order which would lock in custody of the children.
 He subsequently signed a parenting agreement that gave him the same level of access but was not legally binding.
 This access was revoked in early February when police charged him with breaching the DVO.
-Although unclear when she began to do so, Clarke legally used her maiden name rather than her married name.
+Although it is unclear when she began to do so, Clarke legally used her maiden name rather than her married name.